MNZaidan/scrcpy-automation/README.md

 - Organize presets into categories by using `-` as a prefix and suffix in preset names (e.g., `-Gaming-`, `-Video-`, etc.).
 - Mark presets as quick-launch options.
 These will appear on the main menu for quick access.
 The last used preset is also available for quick access.
 Marking favorite will add a star to the preset for ease of identification.
 - Search for presets using keywords and tags.
+- Navigate long preset lists with smooth scrolling when there are more than 19 items.

 ### Recording Options